Skip to Content

 Understanding the Appeals Process

-Filing for a long-term disability appeal can seem daunting, but understanding the steps involved can make the process more manageable.
+Filing a long-term disability insurance appeal can seem daunting, but understanding the steps involved can make the process more manageable.
 The first step is to review the denial letter you received from your insurance company, which should outline the reasons for the denial and the deadline for filing an appeal.
-Missing this deadline can result in losing your right to appeal, so it’s crucial to act promptly.
-Gather all necessary documentation, including medical records, doctor's notes, and other evidence supporting your claim.
-This documentation will form the backbone of your appeal, demonstrating the severity of your condition and its impact on your ability to work.
+Typically, especially in an ERISA governed disability claim, the deadline is 180 from the date of the denial letter.

 Timeline of the Appeals Process